ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 </figure>

 This event and its recording are unusual in several respects, and deserving of further investigation.
 The record itself is quite unique in the amount of detail compared to similar records elsewhere in the same book.
 The number of people being baptized in one event also seems unusual for a congregation that size (it seemed more typical to have a small handful of people baptized in a year, and to not necessarily be grouped together) and may be related to the other notable fact: that eleven of the fifteen people are unmarried women (and two others were first degree relatives of women in that group of eleven).
 Add to this, the fact that Reverend Annis Ford Eastman returned to officiate this event, and a rough outline of what was happening begins to suggest itself, along with the significance that the cited scripture would have for the Reverend and these women.

+The following is a summary of information about the participants.
+Click on column headers to affect the sort order accordingly.

 <figure>
 {{% baptismtable "baptism.csv" %}}